dilafar/kubernetes-cluster/README.md

 # High Availability Kubernetes Cluster with Kubeadm

 ## Overview
-This document describes the architecture and setup of a highly available Kubernetes cluster deployed using **Terraform**, **Ansible**, and **Kubeadm**.
+Set up a highly available Kubernetes cluster deployed using **Terraform**, **Ansible**, and **Kubeadm**.
 The cluster is configured with multiple control plane nodes, an AWS Network Load Balancer for API server redundancy, **Containerd** as the container runtime, **Cilium** as the CNI for high-performance networking, and **CoreDNS** for service discovery.
 Additionally, the AWS Cloud Controller Manager is installed to enable cloud-native resource management, and **Longhorn** is used as a storage backend for persistent volumes.

 ## Cluster Deployment Architecture